LukasStrickler/LLM-Moral-Sycophancy-A-Behavioral-Study/src/benchmark/paid/SOTA_MODELS.md

 Provides fast, efficient reasoning, a 1M token context window, represents Google's efficiency-focused approach, and enables comparison with the newer Gemini 3 Pro.
 The model includes built-in "thinking" capabilities configurable through parameters.

+### Google Gemma 3n E4B
+**ID**: `google/gemma-3n-e4b-it` | **Released**: November 2025

+Google's on-device optimized model built on the MatFormer architecture.
+Gemma 3n E4B operates at an effective 4B parameter size while leveraging an 8B architecture, enabling efficient execution on mobile and low-resource devices.
+The model supports multimodal inputs (text, vision, audio) and is used in production applications like PolicyBot and Google ML Kit for Android.

+For sycophancy research, this model provides insight into how sycophancy manifests in edge AI applications where privacy and offline capability are priorities.
+The on-device deployment context may reveal different interaction patterns compared to cloud-based models, making it valuable for understanding sycophancy across deployment architectures.

+Offers on-device optimization, MatFormer architecture with selective parameter activation, multimodal capabilities, real-world production deployment, 32K token context window, and represents Google's approach to edge AI.
+The model can run with as little as 3GB of memory and supports 140+ languages.

 ### OpenAI GPT-OSS-120B
 **ID**: `openai/gpt-oss-120b` | **Released**: August 2025